mozilla/input-tests/README.md

     for the specific language governing rights and limitations under the License.

-    The Original Code is Mozilla WebQA Selenium Tests.
+    The Original Code is Mozilla WebQA Tests.

     The Initial Developer of the Original Code is Mozilla.

     Portions created by the Initial Developer are Copyright (C) 2011 the Initial Developer.
 All Rights Reserved.